 What you eat can increase uric acid levels.
 Limit the amount of high-fructose drinks, such as non-diet soda.
-Also, do not drink alcohol, especially beer.
+Excess alcohol, especially beer, can trigger gout.
+Cut back on alcohol drinking.
 Restrict eating foods that are rich in purines, compounds that break down into uric acid.
 These compounds are high in meat and certain types of seafood.
 New research has found purines in vegetables appear to be safe.
 Low‐fat dairy products may help lower uric acid levels.

 In almost all cases, it is possible to successfully treat gout and bring a gradual end to attacks.
 Treatment also can decrease the number and size of tophi (deposits of uric acid crystals).